dmotts/yt-to-cloud-uploader/README.md

 ## Let's Connect 🤝

 <p> If you liked this project and would like see more features or show your support.</p>
-Feel free to reach out the developer(s) and give this project a ⭐!
+Feel free to reach out to the developer(s) and give this project a ⭐!